FINTLabs/nam-smstoken/README.md

 The documentation from [NetIQ](https://www.netiq.com/documentation/access-manager-43/nacm_enu/data/b8q8uws.html) states that you need `NAMCommon.jar` and `nidp.jar` to build the authentication class.
-This project has extensively testing so you will also need to copy these `jar`s from `/opt/novell/nam/idp/webapps/nidp/WEB-INF/lib` into the `netiq` folder of the project to be able to build:
+This project has extensively testing so you will also need to copy these `jar`'s from `/opt/novell/nam/idp/webapps/nidp/WEB-INF/lib` into the `netiq` folder of the project to be able to build:
 ```
 jcc.jar